-Your Internet service provider (ISP) connects you with the
+Your Internet service provider (ISP) connects you

-Internet by way of a device generically known as a modem (modulator demodulator).
+with the Internet by way of a device generically known as a modem (modulator - demodulator).
 This device bridges your home network with a cable, DSL, fiber-optic, or satellite connection to the Internet.
 Your Internet provider might also provide you with a second box called a wireless router (it has one or two small antennas on it).
 It is also possible that the modem and wireless router functions might be combined into a single box.
 In either case, this router device directs all traffic between the Internet and the individual devices on your home network (laptops, desktop PCs or home theater PCs, game consoles, tablets, etc.) This allows the router to see any unencrypted on your home network.
 If you share photos between an iPad and TV, it goes through the router.
 If you bring home documents from the office and copy them from a laptop to a home computer, those documents have to travel wirelessly (or via a network cable) through the router box.
 File transfers on a home network are usually not encrypted, and this means those documents can potentially be seen by your Internet provider.
-It also means anyone at the Internet provider's end can connect to your home network as if they had your wi-fi password.
-This lets a malicious user get "in the front gate" of your home network, making it much easier to attack individual systems.
+It also means anyone at the Internet provider's end can connect to cable / DSL / FIOS modem wireless router line of "ownership"